Claudio G. Vera Sanchez

 Personal Connections to Research

 My interest in studying policing and marginalized communities originates from my experiences growing up in Los Angeles during the 1990s, and wondering why some youth were tracked for college and others to prison.
-Why were police so prevalent, and why did it seem like there was nothing to do but getting in trouble?
+Why were the police so prevalent, and why did it seem like there was nothing to do but get in trouble?
 Why did some communities have such extensive educational and extracurricular activities, but not in my neighborhood?
 It is from these experiences that I became a criminologist.
-I have always been interested in working with students from underrepresented backgrounds and communities, because they remind me of my self.
-I also know that they will return to their communities armed with the knowledge to create meaningful social change.
+I have always been interested in working with students from underrepresented backgrounds and communities because they remind me of myself.
+I am also confident they will return to their communities armed with the knowledge to create meaningful social change.

 Social Media